-Whilst the CIG Bill is not yet in force, the Courts have already commenced taking it into account in their decision-making process and, accordingly, allowed an injunction in favour of a debtor company which was seeking to stop a creditor from presenting a winding-up petition against it.
+Even whilst the CIG Act was passing through parliament and hadn’t come into force, the Courts have already commenced taking it into account in their decision-making process and, accordingly, allowed an injunction in favour of a debtor company which was seeking to stop a creditor from presenting a winding-up petition against it.

 A new insolvency procedure in the shape of a free-standing 20 day (extendable) moratorium is introduced.
 This will be monitored by an insolvency practitioner whilst the day-to-day running of the struggling company remains with the directors.

 During the moratorium the business is protected from most other insolvency proceedings being commenced as well as enforcement action and issuing of legal proceedings generally by creditors.

 The procedure remains in place until at least 30 March 2021 and entry requirements to access it are being eased.

 New restructuring procedure for companies in financial difficulties

 A new restructuring process is intended to be available to companies already in or likely to encounter financial difficulties.
 It therefore applies to both solvent and insolvent companies.

 It is similar to a CVA (company voluntary arrangement) in that it requires the consent of a certain level of creditors (or court approval).
 Once agreed, it binds all creditors, unsecured as well as (unlike CVAs) secured creditors.